tulul/tululbot/README.md

 ## Development Guide

-### How to setup your machine
+### How to set up your machine

 1. Make sure you have Python on your system.

 1. Install [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) to make it easier working with [virtualenv](https://virtualenv.pypa.io/en/latest/).
 We need virtualenv because Tululbot uses Python 3, whereas most systems still use Python 2.
 Virtualenv makes it easy to manage different Python versions along with their libraries.
 There are many ways to install virtualenvwrapper.
-One of the easiest way is to use Pip.
+One of the easiest wayss is to use Pip.
    ```bash
    pip install virtualenvwrapper
    ```